MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 # MIK workshop at Islandoracon 2017

-Islandoracon 2017 Post-Conference Session "Move to Islandora Kit: For all your migration and batch loading preparation needs"
+Islandoracon 2017 Post-Conference Session "Move to Islandora Kit: For all your migration and batch preparation needs"

 ## Workshop overview